01-edu/public/subjects/netfix/README.md

 - Company: that can create new services
 - Customer: that can request existing services

 Both users should be able to register and login.
 In order to login, users should enter the email and the password to do so.
-However, to register each type of user has to provide different information:
+However, to register, each type of user has to provide different information:

 - Customer:
   - email